Nutrition, Food Safety & Wellness

 promotes farm health and vitality

-Nutrition & wellness outreach is critical.
+Health & Well-being outreach is critical

 Health care costs and spending per capita in Delaware are higher than the national average.
 Healthcare resources in Delaware are burdened by preventable conditions related to behavioral health and poor nutrition and the resulting chronic diseases.
 Research has indicated that poverty is associated with poor nutrition and increased risk of many diseases.
 In Delaware, the poverty rate for individuals was 12 percent in 2015.